Evgenios Spatharis

-Evgenios Spatharis (Ευγένιος Σπαθάρης; January 2, 1924 – May 9, 2009) was the most prominent shadow theatre artist in Greece.
+Evgenios Spatharis (Ευγένιος Σπαθάρης; 3 January 1924 – 9 May 2009) was the most prominent shadow theatre artist in Greece.
 He is credited with having brought the traditional Karagiozis plays to mass audiences through television, recordings and cinema.

 Biography

-Evgenios Spatharis was born in Kifissia in 1924, son of Sotiris Spatharis, himself a famous puppeteer.
+Evgenios Spatharis was born on 3 January 1924, in Kifissia, son of Sotiris Spatharis, himself a famous puppeteer.
 He progressively got introduced to his father's art, despite his father's reluctance, since his wish was for Evgenios to become an architect.
 His first public performances were during the German occupation of Greece, when he frequently used heroic themes in order to strengthen the morale of the population.
 During one of his shows, the Germans arrested him and brought him to the local Kommandantur for interrogation.
 Using an old connection of his, he managed to perform for them and they were so impressed that they decided to send him to perform to Germany.

 Besides being the most famous performer of Karagiozis, he was also an accomplished painter, with over 50 exhibitions of his works.

 He has collaborated with many of the most important Greek artists, like Manos Hadjidakis, Dionysis Savvopoulos, Rallou Manou, Stavros Xarchakos, Melina Merkouri and others.